xenth/Google-Voice-PHP-API/README.md

 General messaging methods
 =========================
-These messages can be used to affect all types of messages including voicemail, SMS and missed calls:
+These methods can be used to affect all types of messages including voicemail, SMS and missed calls:

 	addNote($messageId, $note)
   archive($messageId)
 	delete($messageId)